sandialabs/uFJC/CODE_OF_CONDUCT.md

 - **Deliver with excellence.** Standards are high for code performance, style, and testing.
 - **Respect each other.** Criticize ideas, not people, and treat everyone with innate dignity.
 - **Team up for great results.** Combine knowledge and skillsets for the best outcome, and help each other.

-By following this code of conduct, contributors can help Sandia **serve the nation.**